argoproj-labs/hera/docs/getting-started/walk-through/suspending.md

         echo(arguments={"message": suspend_step.get_parameter("my-message")})
 ```

-We can use enums in the same way shown in the Argo example:
+We can also use enums in the same way shown in the Argo example:

 ```py
 @script()